nikolamihailov/softuni/README.md

-# Softuni - JavaSript Path
+# SoftUni - JavaSript Path

 This repository is for tracking my progress of the modules that I am attempting.
 Passed:
  - JS Basics